BoBoMEe/Android-Demos/README.md

 The project branch list:

 * master : Main branch
-* activityfragment : Solving the communication problem of activity and fragment with the observer pattern
 * animation : android animation and animator demos
 * blog : csdn blog codes
 * common : Android common tools